rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 * Select - working out the types is kind of tricky, since one endpoint will be consumed, but we don't know which.
 It will probably have to give you your data, as well as a vector of endpoints with the one that received replaced.

+How hard would it be to do many-to-one as the native channel arrangement?
+Then we could get select by just sending to many channels to one port.

 # Common patterns #

 Still to come...